Dissenters do it differently…

 tickets: Free entry

-Dissenters proudly present an arty party based around Hackney scenes taken by two local photographers, Heather MacDonough and John Sloboda.
-Their interestingly contrasted static exhibition will be surrounded by a swirling marketplace of local artists selling their products, locally-sourced delicious food from Bootleg Banquet, and a bar selling local craft beer.
+Dissenters proudly present an arty party based around Hackney scenes starring local photographers, Heather McDonough and John Sloboda.
+Their interestingly contrasted static exhibition will be surrounded by a swirling marketplace featuring books, prints and housewares from local artists & designers Cathy Brear * Amelia Rose Frances Johnson * Victoria Frances * Robin Heighway-Bury * Myra Heller * Karin Littlewood * Vicky Samuel * Jane Smith * plus locally-sourced deliciously different dishes from Pestle & Mortar Events & a bar selling craft beers.
+All made in Hackney.

 Lots to see, hear, eat, drink, purchase, and enjoy!

-The Private view will have live improvised music from Valerie Albrecht, inspired by the exhibits on show.
+The Launch Party will have live improvised music from viola-player Valerie Albrecht, inspired by the exhibits on show.
+Plus food & drinks on sale.